Sponsor this Game! And receive Exclusive, Lifetime

 These events are run with the same single elimination format as the morning events.
 Each event is rotated after about 40 - 45 Minutes.

 Awards - Students are awarded with certificates instead of ribbons (for expense reasons).
 I give each student from the 1st and 2nd place classes (in each event) personalized certificates.
 That means each event will have about 150 certificates 2 classes x 25 students = 50 awards x 3 grade levels for a total of 150 awards per event.
-Chances are excellent that every student will receive at least 1 award during the day.
+Chances are excellent that every student will receive at least 1 award during the day. (update) - I have since eliminated the certificates and opted to give every student a field day shirt.
+The certificates worked fine, but did require a few volunteers.

 Class Awards - Each winning classroom is given a banner to display for the following school year.